-Apple is facing problems to find a second supplier for its new iPhone screens and will have to keep on using Samsung displays if LG Display’s manufacturing issues aren’t fixed anytime soon.
+Apple is facing problems finding a second supplier for its new iPhone screens and will have to keep using Samsung displays if LG Display’s manufacturing issues aren’t fixed anytime soon.

 Apple doesn’t want to depend on Samsung for supplying phone screens, but it is now facing an unforeseen problem.
 According to The Wall Street Journal reports, LG Display which is to be used by Apple as a second source of its OLED (organic light-emitting diode) screens in its new phones, is facing manufacturing disorders.

-According to Hiroshi Hayase, a Tokyo-based analyst at IHS Technology, in a discussion with The Wall Street Journal said – Samsung being Apple’s competitor creates a major difficulty for Apple, if it still has to continue buying the screen-based components from Samsung.
+According to Hiroshi Hayase, a Tokyo-based analyst at IHS Technology, in a discussion with The Wall Street Journal, Samsung being Apple’s competitor creates a major difficulty for Apple if it still has to continue buying the screen-based components from Samsung.